Position Description for 2023-2024 Applicants

 New Student Leaders have a probation period until Fall Training has completed.
 Upon successfully completing Fall Training, new Student Leaders are removed from probation to begin the year.

 Failure to perform leader services, failure to support the mission of the Division of Student Affairs and the Office of Residence Life, inability to manage personal boundaries/be successful in other areas of college life, or failure to perform other position responsibilities as designated by a professional staff member of Residence Life will constitute grounds for disciplinary action.

-In the case of unsatisfactory performance, the supervisor in consultation with the Associate Director of Residence Life, will issue a verbal written warning, a written warning, probation, or a notice of termination/resignation-- depending on the severity of the action.
-For probation and termination, the student leader will have an opportunity to appeal to the Director of Residence Life.
+In the case of unsatisfactory performance, the supervisor in consultation with the Director of Residence Life, will issue a verbal written warning, a written warning, probation, or a notice of termination/resignation-- depending on the severity of the action.
+For probation and termination, the Student Leader will have an opportunity to appeal to the Director of Residence Life.